oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 ```
 Member = Record
   1 name         String
-  2 email        Member$email
+  2 email        Member.email

-Member$email = String /email    // Tool-generated type definition.
+Member.email = String /email    // Tool-generated type definition.
 ```
-The type definition for `Member$email` was generated by the tooling, as both noted in the comment and indicated by the presence of the `$` character in the type name.
+The type definition for `Member.email` was generated by the tooling, as both noted in the comment and indicated by the presence of the `.` character in the type name.
 The same result could be achieved in Core JADN by defining a separate `Email`
 type: